tkwonn/Computer-Builder/README.md

 * The results will not be displayed until the user has selected all the options.
 * Depending on the option the user select, the subsequent choices will change.
-* It can handle even if the user goes back and changes his or her past choices.
+* It can handle even if the user goes back and changes his/her past choices.
 That is, if the user changes his/her choice later, all the options involved will be reset and the user will be able to choose those options again.
 * Once the user has selected everything and clicked on the Get Results button, a computer object is generated and displayed with the benchmark score.

 ## What I learned